djn-hgs/advent-of-code-2023/README.md

 ### Part 2

 Pay-back for using a calculated approach in [part 1]().
 All I had to do was replace the number `2` with `1000000`.

+## Day 12

+### Part 1

+Had a nice recursive approach here, but tied myself in knots trying to deal with base-cases.
+Got there in the end and it worked just fine.
+I was desperately hoping that part 2 wasn't going to be a scaled up version...

+### Part 2

+Really couldn't see how to get the code to optimise, but a hint to use memoization sent me in the right direction.
+Had a slight issue because I needed to memo-ize against patterns and lists, but that was easily resolved by converting my length lists to tuples.
+The memo dictionary was pretty huge: 154748 items.